netbox-community/netbox-zero-to-hero/modules/11-custom-scripts/11-custom-scripts.md

 By the end of this module you will be able to:
 - Describe what Custom Scripts are in NetBox and what kind of tasks they can be used to accomplish
 - Understand the basics of writing Custom Scripts and also where to find documentation to help you develop your own scripts
-- Kick start writing your Custom Scripts collection by copying the two example scripts included with this module to get you going
+- Kick start your own Custom Scripts collection, with two example scripts to get you up and running

 ## Get Hands On
 If you'd like to follow along with the examples used in this course, it's super easy to do, and you have a few options: